jhtran989/CS-491-Advanced-Game-Dev-Project-2/README.md

 ## TODO

 - [ ] door check on BOTH sides (or condition)
-- [ ] have array and check boundaries (keep list of UNLOCKED rooms)
+- [ ] have array and check boundaries (keep list of UNLOCKED rooms) -- CENTER ROOMS
 - [ ] true random fire spawning (queue and shuffle)
 - [x] fire collision (ignore player)
 - [ ] update count of fires present (ALL unlocked rooms)